anton-k/dragon-osc/README.md

 Also we specify the flag `--verbose` to see the prints of the sent messages.

+Notice that when we send messages we use the sign `-` before the `msg`-tag.
+It means that we can send multiple messages with the same click or switch.
+This can be useful for complex updates of the setup.
+When for instance tack changes and we want to preload all the samples and change the names of all widgets for the specific track.

 ### Faders

 We can substitute dials with faders: